Don't let the bad guy's spam your web forms!

 With Web-form-buddy you have a choice of not just one, but three different types of CAPTCHA test:

-Unlike our first two weapons, it's true that CAPTCHA does not help your user.
+It's true that CAPTCHA does not help your user.
 On the contrary it gives them an extra job to do.
 Having said that, the technique is so common now that most web users accept it.
 And arguably, although obliged to complete an extra step in the course of the form submission, your web user or customer will come away impressed with the professionalism of your web site!

 [ back to the top ]